Kyuuhachi/Aureole/book/src/guide/chips.md

 ![Josette says "Hey, that's my line!", and throws of her disguise, continuing "All right boys, get 'em!"](./img/chips3.webp)

-Here is the same code for this scene:
+Here is the code for this scene:

 ```clm
 		TextTalk char[0] {